everydaycookingtips.com

 Preparation Steps

-• Reduce heat to low and stir in the shredded cheddar cheese until melted and smooth.
-Season with salt and pepper to taste.
+• Stir in cheddar cheese until melted and smooth.
+Season with salt, pepper, and nutmeg if using.

 Notes